Pi4J/pi4j.github.io/content/documentation/io-types/_index.md

 ---
-title: I/O Examples
+title: I/O Types
 weight: 120
+aliases:
+  - /documentation/io-examples
 ---

-Here you can find detailed examples for the different functionalities of Pi4J per I/O type.
+Here you can find detailed info and examples for the different functionalities of Pi4J per I/O type.

 {{% children %}}